-The Black Hoof in Toronto Canada is serving exciting food in a restaurant that has a laid-back vibe.
-When you eat at The Black Hoof, be sure to order the decadent foie and waffles.
+The Black Hoof in Toronto served exciting food in a restaurant with a laid-back vibe and foie and waffles.
 The innovative Toronto restaurant is now closed.

 To us, Canadian cuisine is defined by rusticity and ruggedness with a touch of eccentricity.